Best of

 1214 Dundas St.

 Even without any meat on the menu, Gia serves some of the most delicious Italian food in Toronto.
 Their lively, stylish dining room hums with exclamations of approval from guests digging into Gia’s creative, comforting plant-based fare.
-Start with a creamy plant-based cashew brie served with a seasonal fruit compote, then dig into pillowy ricotta gnocchi pomodoro or beefy roasted maitake mushrooms.
-Gia’s desserts are the fireworks at the end of your hearty meal; their soft olive oil cake is our new happy place.
+Start with TVP meatballs and a creamy cashew brie, served with an Ontario peach jam; then, dig into bright green spinach ravioli or the lions mane bistecca that’s the spitting image of a medium-rare steak.
+Gia’s desserts are the fireworks at the end of your hearty meal; the coconut vanilla affogato, made with dairy-free ice cream from Death in Venice and finished with warm espresso, is a dream come true.

 giarestaurant.ca